-Clay Center Presbyterian Manor Art is Ageless® exhibit and reception features senior artists
+Clay Center PMMA Art is Ageless® exhibit features senior artists

 Local senior artists will be celebrated March 10 and 11 at Clay Center Presbyterian Manor, 924 Eighth Street, as the community hosts its annual Art is Ageless® exhibit and continues to celebrate the 40th anniversary of the Art is Ageless® program.